fedor-rusak/svgGraphViewer/README.md

  * Each edge has unique name and associated map of properties
  * Edge adding requires valid from and to parameters, which point to existing nodes
  * Edge properties have same rules for properties as node (validation, shallow copying)
- * There is special getEdgeNames API
+ * There is special getEdgeNames and setEdgeProperty API
+ * Useful test suite to verify that most features and API work as intended

 TO-DO: